 The School of Theatre and Dance applies the same academic standards as those required for admission to Illinois State University.
 There is no separate SAT/ACT or GPA requirement for admission to the School of Theatre and Dance.

-Any student accepted by Illinois State University may declare a major in Theatre & Film Studies.
-No audition or interview is required, although Theatre & Film Studies majors may arrange an interview for departmental scholarship consideration.
+Any student accepted by Illinois State University may declare a major in Theatre Studies.
+No audition or interview is required, although Theatre Studies majors may arrange an interview for departmental scholarship consideration.

-Students must apply to Illinois State University prior to interviewing for a Theatre & Film Studies scholarship within the School of Theatre and Dance.
+You must apply to Illinois State University prior to interviewing for a Theatre Studies scholarship within the School of Theatre and Dance.

 If you wish to interview for a School of Theatre and Dance scholarship, please select an interview date within your application for admission.
 Prior to your interview date, please upload the following within your portal: